We drive policy change to improve the lives of Texas children today for a stronger Texas tomorrow.

 We are a statewide, non-profit, non-partisan, multi-issue children's policy organization.
 We develop policy solutions, produce research, and engage Texas community leaders to educate policymakers, the media, and the public about what works to improve the well-being of Texas children and families.

-Funded by a variety of foundations and individual donations, our work covers child protective services, juvenile justice, mental well-being, health and fitness, early childhood, and the ways that each of those policy areas work together to shape children's lives and the future of Texas.
+Funded by a variety of foundations and individual donations, our work covers child protective services, juvenile justice, mental well-being, maternal and child health, early childhood, and the ways that each of those policy areas work together to shape children's lives and the future of Texas.

 The organization was launched over 30 years ago by Phil Strickland, then-director of the Christian Life Commission, Baptist General Convention of Texas.